-Traditions passes on by work of mouth or by example in gardening, including types of plants customarily planted, traditional recipes using home grown produce, and styles of arranging a garden, propping plants, and scaring away predators.
+Traditions passed on by word of mouth or by example in gardening, including types of plants customarily planted, traditional recipes using home grown produce, and styles of arranging a garden, propping plants, and scaring away predators.
 Heritage gardening is using heirloom or historical varieties of seeds to produce gardens from earlier historical periods.
 Traditional gardening is gardening according to your family's customs and traditions.